-- 8.7.1 For operations in the Australian FIR, flight crews must report all flight level deviations of 300FT or more from the aircraft's assigned level, irrespective of the cause of the deviation. - 8.7.2 In reporting, crews must provide the information in the format detailed in paragraph 8.7.4.
+8.7.1 For operations in the Australian FIR, flight crews must report all flight level deviations of 300FT or more from the aircraft's assigned level, irrespective of the cause of the deviation.

+In reporting, crews must provide the information in the format detailed in paragraph 8.7.3.
 Reports must be submitted as soon as possible after the occurrence and in writing to:

-Australian Airspace Monitoring Agency (AAMA) Safety & Assurance Group Airservices Australia GPO Box 367 CANBERRA ACT 2601 AUSTRALIA
+Australian Airspace Monitoring Agency (AAMA) Airservices Australia GPO Box 367 CANBERRA ACT 2601 AUSTRALIA E-mail: aama@airservicesaustralia.com FAX:+61 2 6268 5695

-E-mail: aama@airservicesaustralia.com

-FAX: +61 2 6268 5695

-8.7.3 Flight crew may send reports through the airline/operator using its normal reporting procedures.
+8.7.2 Flight crew may send reports through the airline/operator using its normal reporting procedures.

-- 8.7.4 A report of altitude deviations of 300FT or more, including those due to Traffic Alert and Collision Avoidance System (TCAS), turbulence, and contingency events must use the following format:
+8.7.3 A report of altitude deviations of 300FT or more, including those due to Traffic Alert and Collision Avoidance System (TCAS), turbulence, and contingency events must use the following format:

 - a.
 Reporting Agency;

 - b.
-Date and Time:
+Date and Time;

 - Location of Deviation: (Latitude/Longitude) and indication of the area (e.g., Australian South Pacific airspace/Australian Continental airspace/Australian Indian Ocean airspace);

 - d.
 Aircraft Identification and Type;

 - e.
 Flight Level Assigned;

 - f.
 Observed/Reported (indicate one) Final Flight Level: and indicate whether controller or pilot report;

 - g.
 Duration at Flight Level;

 - h.
 Cause of Deviation;

-- Other traffic:
+- i.
+Other traffic;

 - j.
 Crew Comments: (if provided);

-- Remarks: (If the event necessitated contingency action, indicate whether GPA/FIHA contingency procedures were followed).
+- k.
+Remarks: (If the event necessitated contingency action, indicate whether GPA/FIHA contingency procedures were followed).